rob-blackbourn/jetblack-map/manual/guide/overlay-layer.md

-An overlay layer can be added.
+An overlay layer can be added to display markers.

+The `Marker` component creates a `div`, the top left corner of which is the screen point corresponding to the coordinate.

+Markers have a render function which is used to display the desired component.
+The library comes with a standard pin.

 ```typescript
 import {